At Issue Index White Index

 ► "The doubting disciple knew that none of his companions had seen Jesus for a week."
 DA 807.3.

 Possible source: "Thomas knew that for seven days none of the disciples had seen the Lord."
-Hanna, LC 91.
+Hanna, LC 817.

 Comment: This sentence is more of a paraphrase than a verbatim.

-Carefully examining these 28 sentences, we see that "modified verbatim sentence" doesn't mean that a whole verbatim sentence was taken from a source with only slight modification; it means that, at most, a verbatim phrase in a sentence was taken with only slight modification or that a new shorter sentence was composed of mostly verbatim words taken from a longer sentence.
+Carefully examining these 28 sentences, we see that "modified verbatim sentence" doesn't mean that a whole verbatim sentence was taken from a source with only slight modification; it means that, at most, a verbatim phrase in a sentence was taken from a source with only slight modification or that a new shorter sentence was composed of mostly verbatim words taken from a longer sentence.

 First instance of each other category of dependent sentences